“I Am America”

 Watch Youth Should Be Seen AND Heard on Facebook HERE.

 Healthy at Home?
 Healthy at Work?: Viewing the Covid19 Crisis through a Racial Justice Lens

 “Healthy at home?
-Healthy at work?” will invite a panel of experts to examine community health and wellbeing from a racial justice perspective.
-Through this discussion, we will explore the racial disparities we see in our community’s health outcomes—both historically and currently—as we continue to battle the Covid19 crisis.
-We will specifically examine the disproportionate impact on front-line workers and Black Americans.
+Healthy at work?” invited a panel of experts to examine community health and wellbeing from a racial justice perspective.
+Through this discussion, we explored the racial disparities we see in our community’s health outcomes—both historically and currently—as we continue to battle the Covid19 crisis.
+We specifically examined the disproportionate impact on front-line workers and Black Americans.

 - Dr. Brandy Kelly Pryor, Humana Foundation

 - T Gonzales, Director of the Center for Health Equity